Pay your parking fine

-A parking fine (excess charge / fixed penalty) in a car park is £60, but if payment is received within three working days of the notice being issued it is reduced to £40.
+A parking fine (excess charge or fixed penalty) in a car park is £60, but if payment is received within 3 working days of the notice being issued it's reduced to £40.

 Non-payment of parking fines

-If you don't pay, a reminder letter will be sent out you / the registered keeper of the vehicle which has been booked.
+If you don't pay, we'll send a reminder letter to you or the registered keeper of the vehicle which has been fined.

-If payment is still not received a summons will be issued 28 days after the original notice was issued.
+If payment is still not received we will issue a summons 28 days after the original notice was issued.
 You will not receive a further reminder before the summons arrives.

-If a summons is issued you will have to pay an administration cost (£45) as well as the fine.
+If a summons is issued you will have to pay an administration cost of £45 and the fine.
 The maximum a magistrate can fine is up to £1,000 per offence.

 The driver of the vehicle at the time the offence was committed is liable to pay any fines.
-If you are the registered owner of the vehicle but you were not driving it, you must supply the name and address of the person who was.
+If you're the registered owner of the vehicle but you were not driving, you must supply the name and address of the person who was.

 How to appeal